jonfairbanks/Halbert/README.md

 The output of hubot startup and any console.log() within your scripts is directed to container logs and can be viewed within Docker.

 `(sudo) docker logs <container name>`

+Unless specifically disabled, halbert also maintains a chatlog for each channel it is invited to.
+These logs are stored in the path specified on container launch and can also be viewed within Slack using the `chatlog` command.

 ### Helpful Docker Commands for Removing/Updating Halbert